Fiserv/point-design-system/docs/design-files/checkbox.md

 ## Anatomy

 <img src="../../assets/images/components/checkbox-anatomy.jpg" alt="checkbox-anatomy" width="752"/>

-The anatomy of a checkbox design component in a design system for a product page comprises several key elements and features.
-Here's a breakdown:

 1. <b>Checkbox Icon:</b> The core element, a small square or rectangle that users can interact with to select or deselect an option.
 2. <b>Text Label:</b> An optional accompanying text label that describes the option, enhancing clarity and user understanding.